 MO Related: a secondary generic relationship supported by MO COM.
 This can be used to represent the relationship between an information object instance and its definition.

-The status of CCSDS standardisation is shown by the border style of the information objects, using the same colour and line-style coding as the functional view.
+The status of CCSDS standardisation is shown by the border style of the information objects, using the same color and line-style coding as the functional view.

 As a shorthand to represent a contained set of information classes, the contained objects can be placed within a large rounded rectangle with a dashed border, with a composition or aggregation relationship between this and the container information class.

-Colour coding (for functional area) and other graphical conventions (for abstract classes, non-standardised classes, etc.) are consistent with those defined for the Functional View.
+Color coding (for functional area) and other graphical conventions (for abstract classes, non-standardised classes, etc.) are consistent with those defined for the Functional View.

 Service View Notation